0lidaxiang/IR/README.md

 Compute MAP.

 ## Homework3
-This program is wrong.Algorithm maybe right.
+This program is wrong.EM Algorithm maybe right.
 EM Algorithm.

 ## Homework4
-This program is wrong.Algorithm maybe right.
+This program result effect is bad.Algorithm maybe right.
 Rocchio Algorithm applying in IR system.

 ## Homework5
-This program is going on and I'm writing codes.
+This program is right.

-Our goal is to implement a word embedding method by using Keras/TensorFlow/..., and then you should leverage the learned embeddings to do retrieval
+Our goal is to implement a word embedding method by using Keras, and then you should leverage the learned embeddings to do retrieval.
+Use CBOW, word embeddings, One-hot, Vector model.
+And we also can use Rocchio Algorithm to imporve the result's MAP.